segaln17/nh2585-s24-CodeLab1-Midterm/README.md

 WASD controls, get as many crumbs as you can before time runs out!

-WASD controls not implemented yet
+Crumbs and timer not yet implemented